tzcytpm/pl-comms-web/README.md

 /index.html
 ```

-We also recommend that you force browsers to re-validate any cached copy of PL Comms on page load by configuring your
+We also recommend that you force browsers to re-validate any cached copy of privateLINE Comms on page load by configuring your
 webserver to return `Cache-Control: no-cache` for `/`.
-This ensures the browser will fetch a new version of PL Comms on
+This ensures the browser will fetch a new version of privateLINE Comms on
 the next page load after it's been deployed.
 Note that this is already configured for you in the nginx config of our
 Dockerfile.

 # Development

-Before attempting to develop on PL Comms you **must** read the [developer guide
+Before attempting to develop on privateLINE Comms you **must** read the [developer guide
 for `matrix-react-sdk`](https://github.com/matrix-org/matrix-react-sdk#developer-guide), which
-also defines the design, architecture and style for PL Comms too.
+also defines the design, architecture and style for privateLINE Comms too.

 Read the [Choosing an issue](docs/choosing-an-issue.md) page for some guidance
 about where to start.
 Before starting work on a feature, it's best to ensure
-your plan aligns well with our vision for PL Comms.
+your plan aligns well with our vision for privateLINE Comms.
 Please chat with the team in
 [#element-dev:matrix.org](https://matrix.to/#/#element-dev:matrix.org) before
 you start so we can ensure it's something we'd be willing to merge.